eepgxxy/ECO_PaddlePaddle/README.md

 Preliminary training is also done on the trainlist01 of UCF-101 dataset and testing is done on testlist01.

-In order to make the label ID starting from 0, the label IDs in classInd.txt file are each being decreased by 1 during training and testing.
+In order to use the pretrained model, we created a new label file myclassID.txt.

-The final accuracy result on the testing part is currently not optimal because of limited hardware capacity available resulting in small batch size.
-Further training using larger batch size is needed.
+The final accuracy result on the testing part is currently about 97.568%

 ## Other experiments